yuchdev/DictMerge/README.md

-It can perform lookup of the dictionaries in the specific directory, lookup for dictionaries in the temporary and configuration directories like `AppData`, `.config`, etc., knows special dictionary names and locations, like IDEA's `spellchecker-dictionary.xml`.
+It can perform lookup of the dictionaries in the specific directory, lookup for dictionaries in the temporary and configuration directories like `AppData`, `.config`, etc., and knows special dictionary names and locations, like IDEA's `spellchecker-dictionary.xml`.

 ## Usecases